Do you want to organize an office drawer in your workspace?

 You can take a look at my office supply checklist for more ideas by clicking here.

-Remove all items from the desk drawer.
+Remove items from the office drawer.

 Once you’ve identified which items you’d like to store in your desk drawer, you can begin the process of removing items from the desk drawer.